wpkelso/notes/history/India.md

 ## British Rule
 After the takeover by the East India Company, the EIC ruled the region until 1858 when the company was abolished following a large rebellion in the preceding year.
 Following this, [[Crown Rule]] existed until India’s independence in 1947.

+### End of British Rule

+In 1947, Britain partitioned India into the state of India and the state of Pakistan, granting freedom to both of the states.